AlmirSalimov777/BlackSwan/readme.md

 ---

 ## Design team
 We are a remote design team of four.
-Currently located in Asia, UK, USA and Canda.
-We're looking to add an [experienced product designer](https://makerdao.com/careers/product-designer) to join the team
+Currently located in Asia, UK, USA and Canada.
+We're looking to add an [experienced product designer](https://makerdao.com/careers/product-designer) to join the team.

 •  **Henry Doe**, design team lead [@henry](https://chat.makerdao.com/home)